-The analysis and interpretation of historical documents allow the determination of former glacier extents.
-Documents containing pictorial information on the glacier terminus (e.g., drawings, paintings, prints, photographs, and maps) as well as texts (descriptions of the valley, etc.) are used.
-A serious selection of the documentary data (e.g., dating of a painting) is necessary in order to get reliable information.
-The comparison of an old picture with today's situation in the field and the mapping of moraines is helpful for the determination of former glacier extents.
-Excellent examples of glacier representations of the Mer de Glace are given by the drawings of Jean-Antoine Linck (1766-1843) and Samuel Birmann (1793-1847), and the maps by James David Forbes (1809-1868) and Eugène Viollet-le-Duc (1814-1879).
+The analysis and interpretation of historical documents allows the determination of former glacier extents.
+Documents containing pictorial information on the glacier terminus (drawings, paintings, prints, photographs, and maps) as well as texts (descriptions of the valley, etc.) are used.
+A rigorous selection of the documentary data (e.g., dating of a painting) is necessary in order to get reliable information, including the comparison of an old picture with today's situation in the field.
+Excellent examples of glacier representations of the Mer de Glace are given by the drawings of Jean-Antoine Linck (1766-1843) and Samuel Birmann (1793-1847), and the maps by James David

+Forbes (1809-1868) and Eugène Viollet-le-Duc (1814-1879).
+Additionally, moraines have been mapped for the determination of former glacier extents.